-Alternatively, one might wish to understand how unilaterally minimizing the price of stability impacts the price of anarchy.
-In the previous section, we showed that the marginal cost mechanism is the unique local mechanism that achieves the minimum price of stability of 1 in congestion games. \citet{paccagnan2019incentivizing} provide a tractable linear program for computing the price of anarchy in congestion games under the marginal cost mechanism.
-For the reader's convenience, we reproduce their result in the following proposition:
+Alternatively, one might wish to understand how unilaterally minimizing the Price of Stability impacts the Price of Anarchy.
+In the previous section, we showed that the marginal cost rule is the unique local rule that achieves the minimum Price of Stability of 1 in congestion games. \citet{paccagnan2019incentivizing} provide a tractable linear program for computing the Price of Anarchy in congestion games under the marginal cost rule.
+We reproduce their result in the following proposition: